entertainmeproject/ml-api-stress/README.md

-# Capstone Travel/Tour ML API
+# Capstone Stress Predictiin ML API
 This is a repository containing the deployment of the machine learning model used by the backend API.
 The model runs in Python and is deployed using a Flask web server listening on port 5000.